No-Cash-7970/duckySigner/docs/decisions/20240101-use-wails-ui-framework.md

 Chose Wails because it utilizes Go's performance and cross-platform ability while also utilizing the flexibility of TypeScript/JavaScript and its availability of a massive number of libraries and tools.
 Despite the less-than-stellar documentation, the community in the Wails Discord server should be able to assist with issues that may arise.
 In addition to Wails, Next.js will be used as the TypeScript/JavaScript because the developer is familiar with the framework.

+**Confidence**: (2025-07-16) High.
+Using Wails v3-alpha has produced the desired results and has surpassed expectations so far.

-**Confidence**: Medium.
-It is not clear if using Wails will help produce the desired results within a reasonable amount of time.
+~~**Confidence**: Medium.
+It is not clear if using Wails will help produce the desired results within a reasonable amount of time.~~

 ## Pros and Cons of the Options